workingDog/AgroAPI/README.md

 All interactions with the Agro API server is done through the use of a single **AgroProvider**.

-Data, such as satellite imagery from  [**Agro API**](https://agromonitoring.com/api) is accessed through the **AgroProvider** using a set of simple functions, for example:
+Data, such as satellite imagery from  [**Agro API**](https://agromonitoring.com/api) is accessed through the **AgroProvider** using a set of simple asynchronous functions, for example:

     import AgroApi